Xavi-Linux/Fatjack/README.md

 1. Basic game logic: a multi-player blackjack game that only allows hitting and standing (game.py).

-2. Interface: a ready-to-puse terminal executable interface (bash_interface.py).
+2. Interface: a ready-to-use terminal executable interface (bash_interface.py).

 In progress: